yangJirui/gluon2TF/README.md

 (We welcome you to submit PR to support more models.)

-We also try to transfer these weights to object detection (using FPN as the baseline, the specific detection code we will post [here](https://github.com/DetectionTeamUCAS/FPN_Tensorflow_DEV).), and train on voc07trainVal (excluding voc2012 dataset), test in voc07test.
+We also try to transfer these weights to object detection (using FPN as the baseline, the specific detection code we will post [here](https://github.com/DetectionTeamUCAS/FPN_Tensorflow_DEV).), and **train on voc07trainVal (excluding voc2012 dataset), test in voc07test**.
 The results are as follows:

 ## Comparison